adborden/k8s-uptime-kuma/README.md

     make snapshot-update

+### Coding conventions

+- Follow PEP8 for python
+- Unordered lists should be sorted alphabetrically
+- Store kustomize resources in a `resources` directory, patches in a `patches` directory, etc.

 ## Releases

 Releases are made automatically by CI on merge.
 Make sure to use [Conventional Commit](https://www.conventionalcommits.org/) syntax for your commit messages.